Gaylor Lakes in Yosemite National Park.

 Hike Features: View of distant Sierra peaks and Lower Gaylor Lake

-Nestled at 10,050 feet, it is framed by rugged mountains to the north and bordered by a sprawling meadow to the south and west.
+Lower Gaylor Lake may be small, but it is undeniably picturesque.
+Sitting at 10,050 feet, it is framed by rugged, granite mountains to the north and bordered by a sprawling meadow to the south and west.

 The open landscape provides breathtaking views beyond the lake and meadow, with Mammoth Peak and several other peaks rising in the distance.